Eye disorders that affect vision can be divided into 2 groups:

 Eyes don’t line up

 Involuntary rhythmic movements of the eyes back and forth, up and down, around, or mixed (nystagmus)

 Cloudy or blurry vision

-Treatment of cataracts usually involves surgery.
+Treatment often includes cataracts surgery.

-Signs and symptoms of retinoblastoma may include:
+Symptoms of retinoblastoma may include:

 Leukocoria.
 A white light reflex that happens at certain angles when light is shown into the pupil.

-Pain, swelling, or redness around the eye(s)
+Pain, swelling, or redness around the eyes.

 Surgery (removal of the eyeball which may be followed up with an artificial eye implant)

 Heat treatment (uses extreme heat directed toward cancer cells)